dinaAlsaid/learning-journal/README.md

 # learning-journal

 ### what is markdown language ?

-it is a markup language that helps you add content to a web page and style it.
+It is a markup language that helps you add content to a web page and style it.

 ### what can you use markdown language for ?
-style text on the web using special characters/ symbols

 you can do basic styling like making the text bold , italic or underlined **and** embed things like codes, links or images on the web using special characters/ symbols